 As of today, their cloud storage platform is the largest one available.

-Amazon is also one of the earliest companies to provide these web services which is why they’re so well respected, and they are a HIPAA compliant website hosting.
+Amazon is also one of the earliest companies to provide these dedicated hosting services which is why they’re so well respected, and are HIPAA-compliant website hosting.

 Why Use AWS Hosting

 The web hosting market is very competitive.
-AWS is well-established and offers a broad range of benefits.
+AWS Services management console is well-established and offers a broad range of benefits with their cloud hosting and VPS hosting services.

 Take a moment to consider these benefits as you search for the right hosting provider.